BuildOnViction/docs/docs/faq/tomochain.md

 #### Is Tomochain a side chain of Ethereum?
 No, it isn't.
 Tomochain has its own blockchain.

-What is the diifference between Tomocoin and Tomochain?
+---

-Tomocoin ($TOMO) is token.
+#### What is the difference between Tomocoin and Tomochain?

+Tomocoin (TOMO) is token.
 Tomochain is an infrustructure.

 ---